CrossTimbersDayCamp/crosstimbersdaycamp.github.io/_posts/2019-05-19-last-day-for-early-bird-pricing.md

 ---
 layout: post
-title: Last Day for Early Bird Pricing
+title: Early Bird Extension
 ---

-Unit Liaisons, this note is for you.
-There are only 36 hours left to enter participant registrations to secure the early bird pricing of $110.
-Any participants submitted to the online system after Mon 05-27-2019 11:59 PM will have to pay $130.
+_This post contains a correction.
+The original post indicated that there was 36 hours remaining._

+Our original early-bird turn-in date was tomorrow, May 20th at 11:59pm.
+At the 11th hour, we heard that the early bird deadline has been extended by one week.
+This gives you until **Mon 05-27-2019 11:59 PM** to enter participant registration information into the online system to secure the early bird price of $110.

 We also encourage you to get tot lot, youth staff, and adults entered as well... but early-bird pricing only applies to participants.
 So if you're running short on time, focus on getting the kids entered.

-If you have any questions, call or text the Camp Director, Cameron King.
-His phone number is 682-999-0991.
+The final cut-off for units to register everyone for camp online is 06-03-2019 11:59 PM.

 - Parents can find a digital copy of the registration form here: [https://crosstimbersdaycamp.github.io/registration/](https://crosstimbersdaycamp.github.io/registration/)
 - Unit Liaisons can register participants here: [https://scoutingevent.com/662-25620-60876](https://scoutingevent.com/662-25620-60876)

-At this time we have 70 participants, 19 youth staff, and 26 adults registered.
-We expect to see over 100 participants in camp, and we are excited to watch the numbers go up as we get closer and closer to camp.
-We'll see you there!

 ## Update on Training